Workflows Rules in Salesforce

 Field updates allow the user to automatically change a field value on the record that initially triggered the workflow rule.
 If “Re-evaluate Workflow Rules after Field Change” is enabled for a field update action then Salesforce re-evaluates all workflow rules on the object if the field update results in a change to the value of the field.

 Only workflow rules that didn’t fire before are retriggered.
-Cross Object field updates are also available for changing the values of fields on a related master record.
+Cross-Object field updates are also available for changing field values on a related master record.
 Still, it is not available when re-evaluation is checked.

 3. Tasks